tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment-analysis.md

     are *extremely fast* in the grand scheme of things.
 When optimizing a virtual machine, though, it's important to remember that it's often death by a thousand tiny cuts---tiny slowdowns.
-While implementing enormous features like just-in-time compilation can provide big speed boosts on their own, speeding up a programming language generally requires many small improvements that can leverage one another.
+While implementing enormous features like just-in-time compilation can provide speed boosts on their own (removing interpreter overhead, etc), speeding up a programming language generally requires many small improvements that can leverage one another.
+The more performance optimization we can do before native code generation, the better the hypothetical JIT becomes.

 I can answer the *why*: unlike in languages like C, the following is considered a valid Python program: